jaleneilert/CBB_Predicting/README.md

 - Removed TEAM in code to better generalize which stats are more predictive of a tournament bid

 ## Training/Validation
 Training and validation utilize a 7-window sliding setup (3 years train, 1 validate) to see how the model generalizes over time.
-The function is found in the *proj_setup* module.
+The window implementation is found in the *proj_setup* module.

 ```python
 def init_windows(initial_train, i)